glaucapicea/ir-model-evaluation/REPORT.md

 # **Methodology**
    - **Objective**: The aim is to identify the scoring parameter and preprocessing method combination that yields the highest agreement with a set of known relevant documents for a series of queries, as measured by the MRR (Mean Reciprocal Rank) and MAP (Mean Average Precision) evaluation metrics.
-   - **Evaluation Script**: `test_evaluation.py` will automate the process of running a series of experiments.
-It iterates through every combination of schemes (weighting scheme, preprocessing method, tokenization method) across different configurations using `modified_evaluation.py` which will output the evaluation metrics for each.
-The only difference between `modified_evaluation.py` and `evaluation.py` is that `modified_evaluation.py` outputs a single number (the MRR or MAP score) and no other details (like the queries it ran).
+   - **Evaluation Script**: `test_all_schemes.py` will automate the process of running a series of experiments.
+It iterates through every combination of schemes (weighting scheme, preprocessing method, tokenization method) across different configurations using `test_scheme.py` which will output the evaluation metrics for each.
-   - **Metrics Calculation**: The `modified_evaluation.py` script will compute evaluation metrics for each configuration tested, allowing for direct comparison between them.
+   - **Metrics Calculation**: The `test_scheme.py` script will compute evaluation metrics for each configuration tested, allowing for direct comparison between them.
 The metrics of interest are precision, recall, F1 score, and MAP.
    - **Configuration Parameters**:
      1. **Preprocessing Methods**: Options for text normalization, i.e., stemming (s) or lemmatization (l).
      2. **Weighting Schemes**: Different schemes for calculating the tf-idf score